hamzaibrahim21/Deep-Learning-Specialization/Course 2 : Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization/README.md

 # Course 2
-## Neural Networks and Deep Learning
+## Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization

 ##### The second course of Deep learning specialization, The black box of deep learning will be opened and you will understand the magic of deep learning [Certificate.](https://coursera.org/share/b244684598b4b46d44978c5f21a6aa3f)